How to Check The Quality of Your Email Marketing Lists

 An accompanying chart has been created to grade the quality of each marketing list based on attentiveness:

-In this example, the list quality is rather poor.
+In this example, the engagement rating is poor.

 A core of 140 contacts are attentive based on their tracked email actions, and a similar number are broadly attentive, but the biggest segment of email addresses in this list are rated with 'infrequent' attentiveness.